yashaswi0515/codealpha_tasks/README.md

-# CodeAlpha Python Internship Project
+# CodeAlpha Python Internship Projects

+This repository contains projects developed as part of the CodeAlpha Python Programming Internship.
+These projects demonstrate core Python concepts along with practical implementations such as games, automation scripts, and an AI chatbot using Natural Language Processing (NLP).

+## Projects Included

+1. Hangman Game
+2. Stock Portfolio Tracker
+3. Task Automation Script
+4. AI Chatbot (NLP-based)

+## Project Details

+### 1. Hangman Game
+A text-based word guessing game where the player guesses a hidden word with limited attempts.

+### 2. Stock Portfolio Tracker
+A program that calculates total investment value based on user input and predefined stock prices.

+### 3. Task Automation Script
+A script that automates tasks like extracting email addresses from a file.

-## Basic AI Chatbot
+### 4. AI Chatbot

-This project is a simple AI-based chatbot developed using Python and Natural Language Processing techniques.
-The chatbot uses a dataset of predefined questions and answers and responds based on similarity matching.
+A chatbot that uses a dataset and NLTK to respond to user queries.

-## Features

-- Built using Python
-- Uses Natural Language Processing (NLTK)
-- Training dataset with multiple question-answer pairs
-- Interactive command-line conversation
-- Handles different user inputs

 ## Technologies Used

 - Python
-- NLTK (Natural Language Toolkit)
+- NLTK

-## How to Run the Project
+## How to Run

-1. Install Python
-2. Install NLTK

 pip install nltk

-3. Run the chatbot

 python chatbot.py

-## Example Conversation

-You: hello
-Bot: Hello!
-How can I assist you today?
+python hangman.py
+python stock_tracker.py

-You: what is python
+python automation.py
-Bot: Python is a high-level programming language used for many applications.

-You: bye
-Bot: Goodbye!
-Have a great day!

-## Project Structure

-CodeAlpha_Internship
-│
-├── chatbot.py
-├── training_data.txt
-└── README.md

 ## Internship

-This project was developed as part of the **CodeAlpha Python Programming Internship**.
+This project was developed as part of the CodeAlpha Python Programming Internship.

+## Author

+[YASHASWI]